jarviscanada/jarvis_data_eng_SamanehHajigholam/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (2025-present)**: Worked in Scrum teams to deliver backend and data-focused projects, gaining practical experience with Linux/Shell, SQL, Git, and Docker.
+**Data Engineer, Jarvis (2025-present)**: Worked in Scrum teams to deliver backend and data-focused projects, gaining practical experience with Linux/Shell, SQL, Git, and Docker.

 **Full-Stack Developer, Inlearna(Startup) (Nov 2024-Jan 2025)**: Developed a learning platform using Node.js, Express.js, MongoDB, and React.js.
 Designed and implemented RESTful APIs for efficient data management, ensuring seamless communication between front-end and back-end systems.
 Built and optimized database schemas and queries in MongoDB, improving data retrieval speed and reliability for the platform.